rakelord/PSAzureFunctions/README.md

 * PSLoggingFunctions (https://github.com/rakelord/PSLoggingFunctions)

 # Getting started
-## Download this module folder and all Required Powershell Modules and place them in your PSModulePath folder<br>
+## Download this PowerShell Module and all Required PowerShell Modules and place them in your PSModulePath folder<br>
 You can use this command to show your available locations
 ```powershell
 $env:PSModulePath -split ";"